pascomnet/documentation/mobydick/content_en/03clients/01client-installation.md

 ### Configuration

 #### mobydick Client Login
-After installing mobydick, the default behaviour is that the //FixMe Role **All Users** contains the roll type "xmpp.group".
-This allows every user to log **into the mobydick client** using their **Username** and **Password**.
-Should you wish to restrict this behaviour, then you will need to deassign the role type from the All Users role and create a new //FixMe Role.
+After installing mobydick, the Role **All Users** contains the roll type "xmpp.group" as standard.
+This allows every user to log into the mobydick client using their **Username** and **Password**.
+Should you wish to restrict this behaviour, then you will need to remove access to the role type All Users and create a new role.

 You are also able to create multiple roles, for example should you wish to create groups in which members can use the mobydick client to communicate only with one another.

 Should a user be a member of multiple groups, then they will be able to toggle through each contact list within the client as shown below:

-More information regarding the mobydick Desktop client can be found on //FixMe mobydick Desktop Client for End Users.
+More information regarding the mobydick Desktop client can be found on mobydick Desktop Client for End Users.